lisy09/k8s-project-template/README.md

 The documentation of the project is located on the [website]() or in the `docs/` directory.

+To check the src markdown of docs, please check `./dev-docs/docs_src`

 ## Prerequisite

 - The environment for build needs to be linux/amd64 or macos/amd64